Vitor-Piress/Vitor-Piress/README.md

 # 💫 About Me:
-🔭 I’m currently looking for work<br>🌱 I’m currently learning front-end development<br>💬 Ask me about what I love to do and I'll love to answer<br>⚡ Fun fact about me is that I love sports
+🔭 I’m currently looking for work<br>🌱 I’m currently learning front-end development<br>💬 Ask me about what I love to do and I'll love to answer<br>⚡ A Fun fact about me is that I love to learn new things

 ## 🌐 Socials: